10.3 Fall Risk and Mobility Decline Scenario

 Mr. Lee usually transfers from bed to wheelchair with one-person assist and a gait belt.
 This morning he is slower to answer, his left foot drags when he stands, and he leans heavily toward the bed.
 He says he needs the bathroom now and tries to push past you.
 His shoes are across the room, the floor mat is folded at one edge, and his walker is not within reach.

 A fall-risk scenario tests whether you can pause under pressure.
-Needing the bathroom is urgent, but an unsafe transfer can cause serious harm.
+Needing the bathroom is urgent, but an unsafe transfer can cause a hip fracture or head injury.
 The CNA should protect the resident, call for help if needed, and report changes.
 Do not assume the resident is being difficult.
-New weakness, dragging a foot, confusion, dizziness, pain, urinary urgency, medication effects, infection, dehydration, and poor sleep can all change mobility.
+New weakness, foot drag, confusion, dizziness, pain, urinary urgency, medication effects, infection, dehydration, and poor sleep can all change mobility overnight.

 Fall-Risk Decision Aid